Code of Conduct

 - Protection from reprisal for disclosing information in the public interest in Queensland (sometimes referred to as ‘whistleblowing’) under the Public Interest Disclosure Act 2010.

 - Protection of your Human Rights including but not limited to Rights to a Fair Hearing, Rights to Privacy, Rights to Education.
 For more information on your Human Rights visit http://www.adcq.qld.gov.au/human-rights/human-rights-in-focus

 Appeal or complain You have the right to appeal or complain:

-Should a student be experiencing difficulties with staff, facilities or course material provided to them, they can utilise any one of the methods detailed in the Grievance / Appeals Policy chapter in the Student Handbook Part A.
+Should a student be experiencing difficulties with staff, facilities or course material provided to them, they can utilise any one of the methods detailed in the Complaints / Appeals Policy chapter in the Student Handbook.

 Refund You have the right to a refund for services not provided by BHS if:

 - BHS fails to provide the agreed services.

 - Please refer to the Refund Policy chapter in Student Handbook for more detail.